V-Sekai/manuals/decisions/20240410-data-storage-elixir.md

 The proposed solution involves a series of steps to ensure data consistency and durability.

-Firstly, we will create a Content Delivery Network (CDN).
+Firstly, we will create a Content Delivery Network (CDN) like a static sftp file store.
 This will help us efficiently deliver our content to users.

 Next, we will configure Etso for Erlang Term Storage (ETS).
 Etso manages ephemeral, in-memory data structures with Ecto schemas in Elixir applications.
 It's an ideal choice for quick data manipulation and caching.